prisma/prisma1/docs/04-Reference/07-API-Gateway/01-Overview.md

   - Wrapping an existing API
   - Providing "shortcuts" to the service's CRUD API
   - Authentication workflows
--  **Validation of HTTP requests** which would allow to e.g. block requests coming from certain IP addresses or process HTTP headers
+-  **Validating HTTP requests** which would allow to e.g. block requests coming from certain IP addresses
 - **Transforming and validating** incoming data